 This excellent urban development project will link the city, the river and the port, and optimally integrate industrial activities into the urban fabric, especially by highlighting the port’s function.
-The project will allow the Port of Québec to participate in the community’s sustained efforts to turn Champlain Boulevard into the city of Québec’s most prestigious point of entry.
+The project will allow the Port of Québec to participate in the community’s sustained efforts to turn Champlain Boulevard into Quebec City’s most prestigious point of entry.

 This green space between the port and the city will benefit residents and visitors by showcasing the sector’s port history and activities.

-The Anse au Foulon port sector has been at the heart of Québec’s history since 1738, when naval dockyards were established on its banks.
+The Anse au Foulon port sector has been at the heart of Quebec City’s history since 1738, when naval dockyards were established on its banks.

-The sector was initially used mostly to build ships and transfer wood.
+The sector was initially used to build ships and transfer wood.
 It also had an oil terminal and a passenger ferry terminal.
 In 2013, the QPA announced new development strategies for the sector.
-The Port of Québec will make breakbulk, covered handling and intermodality with a small carbon footprint its priorities in Anse au Foulon.
+The Port of Québec will make breakbulk, covered handling and intermodality with a small carbon footprint its priorities in the Anse au Foulon sector.

-The sector is defined by its proximity to the Cap Blanc residential neighbourhood and the Mérici sector and by the integral part it plays in the prestigious entryway into the city of Québec, with the Promenade Samuel-De Champlain, the redesigned Gilmour Hill and the Anse Brown basin.
+The sector is defined by its proximity to the Cap Blanc residential neighbourhood and the Mérici sector and by the integral part it plays in the prestigious entryway into the Quebec City, with the Promenade Samuel-De Champlain, the redesigned Gilmour Hill and the Anse Brown basin.

 The Anse au Foulon harbour walkway will cover 95,000 m2, including 22,000 m2 of industrial port territory.

-The port’s walkway project also includes a redesigned cycling path; the addition of a pedestrian path, lookouts and observation points; features that highlight port heritage; and the creation of typical port street furniture.
+The port’s walkway project also includes a redesigned bike path and the addition of a pedestrian path, lookouts and observation points, features that highlight the port's heritage, and the creation of typical port street furniture.